Frequently Asked Questions

 OK!
 I am ready to bring a new puppy into our home.
 What is the first step?

 Whew!
 That is a major decision and we are here to help.
-The first step is to contact us through an email.
+The first step is to fill out a puppy application form found on our puppy page or contact us through an email.
 Our contact form is on our contact us page, or find us at firstname.lastname@example.org.
 Please include your phone number so we can call you to chat.
-We will then send along a questionnaire for you and your family to fill out and return to us.
 Once details are decided and both parties agree to the matching process, a deposit of $500.00 will confirm you on our waiting list.
 Balance of funds is due at time of puppy pick up.

 How do you decide which puppy goes to which home?